 - They found a link to your page on a web page they already knew existed.

-- The found the link / URL in a site map and/or RSS feed.
+- They found the link or URL in a site map and/or an RSS feed.

-- The link / URL was submitted to them directly, usually via their website.
+- The link or URL was submitted to them directly, usually via their website.

-- Somone visited your page while using their browser toolbar.
+- Someone visited your page while using that search engine's browser toolbar.

-- What URL is used in your site map and RSS feeds.
+- What URL is used in the site map and RSS feeds

-- Whether you specified a canonical URL in the meta tags of your pages.
+- Whether a canonical URL is specified in the meta tags of site pages

-Here are some useful resouces from Google and Bing:
+Here are some useful resources from Google and Bing regarding canonical URLs: